Voter-Science/TrcPlugin.Search/README.md

-# TrcPluginTemplate
+# Search
-A basic search plugin for the TRC sheet
+A basic search plugin for the TRC sheet.
+Allows looking up individuals and answering questions for an individual.

-Based of the template at https://github.com/Voter-Science/TrcPluginTemplate and using NPM libraries at https://github.com/Voter-Science/TrcLibNpm
+Rebuilt on React.